Enrollment for the 2024-25 school year is now open!

 ⇐ Learn the history, impact, and legacy of the nation's largest voluntary school desegregation program in the film by METCO alum and parent Natalie Guthrie.

-Assigned at random to a suburban district, METCO students travel by bus or by parents’ transportation (or, for older teens, by train), to get between their Boston home and their suburban school.
+Assigned at random to a suburban district, METCO students travel by bus or by parents’ transportation (or, for older teens, by train), to get between their Boston home and their school.
 There, they are full and equal members of the school community.
-Partner districts provide the same range of support for METCO participants as they do for all their students: academic, social/emotional, transportation, meals, counseling.

-Any Boston resident from Kindergarten through 12th grade may apply to be enrolled in METCO using an online portal launched in 2019.
-Districts select students with completed applications every year in the order they're received based on the number of slots available in each grade.
+Any Boston resident entering Kindergarten through 10th grade may apply to be enrolled in METCO using an online portal launched in 2019.
+Districts select students with completed applications every year by lottery, based on the number of slots available in each grade.
 No preference is given based on academic or athletic performance, personal relationships, or financial need.